Matviuk/mws-restaurant-stage-1/README.md

 ### Installation

 For this project I use node.js v8.11.1 and npm v5.6.0.
 You must install them before next steps.
+For serverside of this app you must use [this server](https://github.com/udacity/mws-restaurant-stage-3)

 Installation:
 1. `npm install gulp --global`